Jadens-arc/jadens-arc.github.io/content/posts/my-single-worst-experience-with-my-tesla.md

 ## What happened?

 Earlier today, I spent some time hanging out with my dad because his birthday just passed.
 The entire time I used Full Self Driving and let my car drive me all over the city.
 It worked flawlessly.
 First, we ate some food and then headed to Top Golf.
 We had a great time and on the way out I decided to use the Smart Summon feature to tell my car to come pick us up at the curb.
-While this feature has given me some issues in the past, like the car driving the wrong way up a parking garage, it worked flawlessly this time.
-Up until I got into the car and tried to drive away.
+While this feature has given me some issues in the past, like driving the wrong way up a parking garage, it worked flawlessly this time.
+Until I got into the car and tried to drive away.
 It shifted into drive like normal but when I tried to turn the steering wheel it wouldn't budge.
 An alert popped up on the screen saying "Steering assist reduced".

 ## What is Steering Assist?